guildai/guild.ai/pages/docs/start.md

 guild run train.py x=0.2
 ```

-Guild shows a preview of the run.
-Press `Enter` to continue.
+Press `Enter` to confirm the operation.

 Guild runs `train.py` a second time using the new value for `x`.